ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 Inferencer Node
 ^^^^^^^^^^^^^^^^^

-Modulus Sym also allows you to plot the results on arbitrary domains.
+PhysicsNeMo Sym also allows you to plot the results on arbitrary domains.
 You can then monitor these domains in Paraview or Tensorboard itself.
-More details on how to add Modulus Sym information to Tensorboard can be found in :ref:`tensorboard`.
+More details on how to add PhysicsNeMo Sym information to Tensorboard can be found in :ref:`tensorboard`.
 The code below shows use of ``PointwiseInferencer``.

 .. literalinclude:: ../../../examples/ldc/ldc_2d.py